 2.6.
-Degree Programmes
+Degree programmes

-The Faculty offers primarily undergraduate programmes; Bachelor of Science Honours in Medical Laboratory Science (BSc Honours Medical Laboratory Science), Bachelor of Science Honours in Nursing (BSc Honours Nursing) and Bachelor of Pharmacy Honours (BPharm Honours) of four-year duration.
-These are fulltime programmes consisting of a number of course units offered in two semesters (Nursing and Pharmacy programmes) and three terms (Medical Laboratory Science programme) per year.
+The Faculty offers primarily undergraduate programmes; Bachelor of Science Honours in Medical Laboratory Science (BSc Honours in Medical Laboratory Science), Bachelor of Science Honours in Nursing (BSc Honours in Nursing) and Bachelor of Pharmacy Honours (BPharm Honours) of four-year duration.
+These are full-time programmes consisting of a number of subjects/course units offered in two semesters (Nursing and Pharmacy programmes) and three terms (Medical Laboratory Science programme) per year.
 Nursing and Pharmacy programmes run through eight semesters and Medical Laboratory Science programme runs through twelve terms.
-The term system of Department of Medical Laboratory Science will be changed to semester system in near future.
-Examinations and evaluations are held at the end of each semester and term.
+The term system of the Department of Medical Laboratory Science will be changed to semester system in near future.
+Examinations and evaluations are held at the end of each semester/term.
 The undergraduate programmes comprise of number of course/subject units offered by individual departments.

 2.7.
-Graduate Profiles
+Graduate profiles

-Graduate profiles of the three degree programmes are as follows:
+Graduate profiles of the three-degree programmes are as follows:

 2.7.1.
-Graduate Profile of Medical Laboratory Science Degree
+Graduate profile of BSc Honours in Medical Laboratory Science degree